hargoniX/bachelor/thesis/thesis.typ

 - The driver receives all packets that are received by the model (correctness)
 - The driver correctly instructs the model to send packets (correctness)

-This thesis can be split roughly into three parts.
-First we give brief introductions to L4 in @l4, Rust in @rust, verification of Rust in @formal-rust, and the Intel 82599 in @intel-nic.
+This thesis can be split roughly into four parts.
+First we give brief introductions to the used technologies in @background.
+We then demonstrate how we used these technologies to implement the driver and its verification harness in @implementation.
+Afterwards we analyze the results and limitations of our approach in @evaluation and finally draw our conclusions in @conclusion.
-The second piece in @verifying-verix is the actual contribution of our work, describing how we implemented and verified verix.
-At last we analyze both the performance and verification results that we obtained and give some ideas on further work in @conclusion.

-#pagebreak()
+= Background <background>
+In this chapter we introduce the three key technologies that were used in our verification effort.
+First we give a brief introduction to the rather uncommon ways that L4 allows us to interact with our target hardware from the userspace in @l4.
+Afterwards we explain the features of Rust that are important in understanding the driver implementation later on in @rust.
+Finally we give an overview of the formal verification tooling that currently exists for Rust, argue why we preferred Kani over the others, and demonstrate its capabilities in @formal-rust.

-= L4.Fiasco and L4Re <l4>
+== L4.Fiasco and L4Re <l4>
 As a microkernel, L4.Fiasco offers barely any functionality on a kernel level.
 Instead, the kernel hands out hardware resources to user space tasks which can use them or distribute them further to other tasks.
 This allows us to